TuanLenh/CS100-Final-Project/README.md

 ## What will be the input/output of your project?

+User can enter number from 1 to 10 to choose characters.
+User may also enter 1 to 4 during battle to choose a move .
+There are 4 moves for user to choose and those are using an attack skill, defense skill, ultimate skill, and items in inventory.
+All attack skills will inflict damage on opponent while defense skill will reduce damage taken by the opponent.
+Ultimate skills and items can either be stronger attack skills, defense skills or self-buff.

 ## What are the features that the project provides?

 User has up to 10 characters with different stats and skill sets to choose for 2 game mode which are single player mode and 2-player mode.
 In single player mode, user can select a certain number of characters and battle a boss.
 Each time a boss is defeated, player can choose to move on to the next floor and battle a stronger boss.
 Each user will receive a score for each run of the game and a leaderscoreboard will show users with highest score.
 In 2-player mode, 2 users can pick two character and battle each other.
 Any user who has their character's HP(health point) reduces to zero first will lose.